epicblockchain/whitepapers/ETC/Hybrid_PoW/Hybrid_PoW_Strategy.md

 **Q. Will there be danger of a chain split on ETC?**

-A.  A chain split is unlikely based on data from other blockchains deploying previous PoW changes.
-Of the 6 examples shown below that needed significant hardware changes, the successful chain was the one led by developers and supported by the governing blockchain foundation.
+A.  The risk of a chain split is significantly lowered  as the proposal addresses the concerns of current ETCHash miners.
+Examining historical evidence from 6 other blockchains with PoW and hardware changes, the successful chain was the one led by developers and supported by the governing blockchain foundation.

+The motivation for a chain split is greatly reduced as GPU and ETCHash miners can continue to mine ETC using their current hardware.
+The Dual PoW framework is intended to address the threat of overcapacity of GPU and ETHash hardware while allowing ETCHash equipment to co-exist with Keccek256 capable hardware (GPU, FPGA and ASICs) while boosting ETC security.

 <table>